Higher Degrees by Research

 • Indigenous intersections with other disciplines

-You will undertake two research intensives where you will work with peers and advisors to learn about Indigenous research, develop your research skills and advance your project.
-Following the intensives, you will meet regularly with your experienced advisors to discuss your research progress, culminating in the presentation of a thesis.
+Throughout the program, you’ll join two interactive research intensives where you’ll collaborate with peers and mentors to build your research skills and dive into Indigenous research methodologies.
+Following the intensives, you'll meet regularly with your experienced advisors to discuss your research progress, culminating in the presentation of a thesis.
 You will develop a research question and investigate a small-scale research project honing your skills along the way.

 For more information and to discuss enrolment, please contact ierc.hdr@jcu.edu.au.
 You should attach: